 It’s common advice to transition to a vegan diet gradually.
 But while that works for many, it’s not what I did.
-Thirteen years ago, I decided to go vegan in a single instant—and I haven’t looked back.
+Fourteen years ago, I decided to go vegan in a single instant—and I haven’t looked back.

 If you wanna go vegan cold turkey, I say all the better.
 Take action while you’re motivated!
 This post is your guide to going vegan overnight.
 We’ll cover 14 steps every new vegan should take in those first few hours and days for maximum success.

 My Story of Going Vegan Overnight

 I still remember the moment I decided to go vegan.
 I made the decision in a single instant—and, not counting accidental slips, I’ve been vegan for 14 years since that moment.

 Learn the 4 big nutrition lies that keep most people stuck...
 Plus 10 keys to your plant-based transformation!

 I had been considering going vegan for a while.
 I had seen a few videos about the way animals were treated on factory farms.
 I had flirted with vegetarianism.

 But one morning, after seeing another video about factory farms the previous night, I decided I just didn’t want to eat the eggs I had planned on the menu.
 I decided enough was enough.

 That first day, I just ate the vegan foods I already had in the house: A banana, some carrots, some saltine crackers and peanut butter.
 Not a great diet!